Managing the Archiving process policies

 The archiving process is turned on by default.
 However, if your organization does not use archiving or if you need to temporarily disable the feature (for example, if you need to prevent the Archive Process from running during system maintenance), you can turn off the feature from the AR System Archive Manager console.

 Even if you turn off the archiving process, you can still perform an on-demand archive run against selected records.
-Click here for information about running an archiving process on demand.

 If you turn off archiving, you can turn it on again by reversing the following procedure.